camerose/camerose.github.io/_posts/2020-03-23-github-tutorial.md

 Usually, this is when you’ll write code.

 ### 5. Add Files + Commit Your Changes
 Adding Files to staging means you’re moving them one step closer to your remote repository.
-Commiting files is putting a stopping point in your work.
+Committing files is putting a stopping point in your work.
 One way to think about this is like a checkpoint in a video game.
 You just completed something and you want to put a breakpoint into your work.

 For every commit you make, you need to add a description or ‘commit message’.
 For the change you made above, a description such as “Added my name to class list” is great.
 You don’t need to add the date or time or your name to this commit message; Git will do that for you.